c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/README.md

 To evaluate the effect of encoder and decoder RNN cell variant on model performance, *Britz et al.* **compared three cell variants**:
 1. **Long Short-Term Memory (LSTM) Cells**
-2. **Gated Recurrent Unit (GNU) Cells**
+2. **Gated Recurrent Unit (GRU) Cells**
 3. **A Vanilla RNN Cell in the Decoder Only**

-The LSTM and GNU cells are what are known as **gated cells**:
+The LSTM and GRU cells are what are known as **gated cells**:
 * **Gated cells** are **specialised types of RNN units** that **incorporate gates** - mechanisms designed to **regulate the flow of information**.
 * These gates control **how information is retained, forgotten, or updated** as the network **processes sequential data**.
 * The primary purpose of gated cells is to **address and mitigate common issues** encountered in **traditional RNNs**, such as the **vanishing gradient problem**, which **hampers the ability to learn long-term dependencies in data**.

-Using **vanillar RNN cells**, deep networks **cannot efficiently propagate information and gradients though mulitple layers and time steps**, hence the need for gated cells.
+Using **vanilla RNN cells**, deep networks **cannot efficiently propagate information and gradients through mulitple layers and time steps**, hence the need for gated cells.
 However, *Britz et al.* hypothesised that, with an **attention-based model**, the decoder should be able to make decisions almost **exclusively based on the current input and the attention context**, and so the **gating mechanism in the decoder is not strictly necessary**.

-To test this hyporthesis they added a **vanilla RNN cell in the decoder only** in their study of RNN cell variants.
+To test this hypothesis they added a **vanilla RNN cell in the decoder only** in their study of RNN cell variants.

 <div style="display: flex;" align="center">
   <table border="1" cellspacing="0" cellpadding="5">